How to Archive Web Content – Merge MHTML Files with GroupDocs.Merger for Java

 Troubleshooting Tips

-• Memory Issues: Close unused resources and consider splitting large documents if needed.
+• Memory Issues: Close unused resources promptly and consider processing files in smaller batches for very large archives.

 Practical Applications